MicrosoftDocs/SupportArticles-docs/support/windows/win32/parent-window-focused-child-window-shown.md

 ---
 title: A parent window gets focused when its child window is shown
-description: Provides resolutions for an issue where a parent window gets focused when its child window is shown. ms.date: 09/15/2022 ms.custom: sap:Desktop app UI development ms.reviewer: hihayak
+description: Provides workarounds for an issue where a parent window gets focused when its child window is shown. ms.date: 09/15/2022 ms.custom: sap:Desktop app UI development ms.reviewer: hihayak